sackh/here-map-widget-for-jupyter/docs/source/api_reference/control/mapsettings.rst

 Map Settings Control
 ====================

-``Map Settings Control`` is an ``here-map-widget-for-juptyer`` class that allows you to add a control that allows the user to select the base map types as well as add additional layers on top.
+``Map Settings Control`` is an ``here-map-widget-for-jupyter`` class that allows you to add a control that allows the user to select the base map types as well as add additional layers on top.

 Example
 -------